Lips/picnic/cooperation-communication/email-lists.md

 ---
-title: Subscribing to Lists
+title: Coop Email Lists
 layout: page
 categories: ["Blank"]
 ---

-## Subscribing to Lists
+## 4th Street Food Coop Email Lists

 Some of the 4th Street mailing lists are managed using [Mailman](http://www.gnu.org/software/mailman/), free and open source software, installed on our server at [May First/People Link](http://www.mayfirst.org/).
 Those lists are managed and/or moderated by the [Information Systems working group](http://4thstreetfoodcoop.org/bin/wiki/foodcoop/view/Info_Sys/WebHome), please [contact them](http://foodcoop.mayfirst.org/contact) with any problems or suggestions.

+Some other lists are hosted as Google Groups.

 ## General lists
 ### 4-alerts